defenseunicorns/leapfrogai/README.md

 ### Local Dev

-Each of the LFAI components can also be run individually outside a deployment environment via local development.
+Each of the LFAI components can also be run individually outside of a Kubernetes environment via local development.
 This is useful when testing changes to a specific component, but will not assist in a full deployment of LeapfrogAI.
 Please refer to the above sections for deployment instructions.

 Please refer to the linked READMEs for each individual packages local development instructions: